 The Mountains to Sound Greenway National Heritage Area (Greenway NHA) covers 1.5 million acres and stretches roughly 100 miles across from Seattle to Ellensburg along Interstate 90.
-To explore across the entirety of the Greenway NHA, a car will be the easiest option.
+To explore the entirety of the Greenway NHA, a car will be the easiest option.
 That said, there are plenty of ways to explore locally within different areas of the Greenway NHA by walking, rolling, and utilizing public transit.
 Check out the resources below to help inspire your next adventure.

 On this page: Getting Around Seattle | Connecting With Nature via Public Transit | Wheelchair Friendly Adventures | Towns to Teanaway | Recreation Passes